 - Albert Einstein

-Everybody does this, not only you.
-But why?
+Everybody reacts like this, not only you.

-There are several reasons for this:
+There are several well known psychological reasons for this:

-• We are social animals.
+- We are social animals.
 We have a very strong desire to belong to a group and try to avoid becoming outsiders at any cost

-• We always try to be on the „winning side“.
+- We always try to be on the „winning side“.
 It is much easier to achieve our goals if we are supported by a large group.

 These cognitive biases are also known under the name bandwagon effect.

 I know about them for a long time.
-But before my mental health episode I could have never imagined to what monstrous extent they actually take effect.
+But before my mental health episode, I could have never imagined to what monstrous extent they actually take effect.

 It's not the first time in history.